 But I don’t think it’s my job to exaggerate the ugliness of rival tribes, or big up the heroism of my own.
 If you want a simple ‘goodies versus baddies’ view of events, you can find it on social media, where whole armies of people are busy, night and day, proving how utterly and irredeemably bad those others are, and how very good they are.
 I’m sure this serves some useful psychological purpose, but it really isn’t my thing.

 I don’t deny that there are bad people out there.
 And some of the nastiest and most mean-spirited aspects of British culture were certainly evident on the ‘leave’ side.
 But an exclusive focus on the shortcomings of others does tend to blind us to our own, and what I noticed in aftermath of the 2016 referendum was that, on the ‘remain’ side too, some pretty ugly things were crawling out of the shadows.
-Specifically I noticed the spread of a phenomenon which I’ve been observing for some time: middle class folk who, while describing themselves as on ‘the left’, still feel free to express contempt for the lower classes.
+Specifically I noticed the spread of a phenomenon which I’ve been observing for some time: middle class folk who, while describing themselves as on ‘the left’, somehow still feel free to express a sneering contempt for people less educated than themselves.